 1. Evolving requirements can get accepted.

-2. Welcome use of prototyping.
+2. Welcome the use of prototyping.

-3. Feature requests have the accurate definition.
+3. Feature requests have accurate definitions.

 4. Early product builds are available.